Best LazyWork Alternative: Lumous vs LazyWork vs AFK Assistant

 Plans and Included Features

-Lumous includes all six activity modes, safety controls, discreet operation, and granular settings at $5 per month.
+Lumous includes all six activity modes, safety controls, discreet operation, and granular settings at $4 per month on the $48 annual plan or $5 month-to-month.
 LazyWork and AFK Assistant divide parts of broader desktop activity across higher-priced tiers.

 The table is only the starting point.
 A checkmark does not explain how safely a feature interacts with the desktop, how activity changes over time, or what an administrator sees after several unattended hours.

-The LazyWork pricing page includes the claim “Undetectable from Tracking Software” on Personal.
-However, repeated entries in its download changelog describe tests with Time Doctor, Hubstaff, Upwork, and other trackers as “Still Undetected on Professional Tier.”
-That wording appears in its July, September, and December 2025 updates.
+The LazyWork pricing page describes Personal as “Undetectable from Tracking Software.”
+Its download changelog describes Time Doctor, Hubstaff, Upwork, and other tracker tests as “Still Undetected on Professional Tier” in its July, September, and December 2025 updates.

 The Price of Broader Activity